danieldeveloper001/csharp_design_patterns/src/template_method/README.md

 ## Drawbacks

-- Requires additional effort at designing the solution, so that
+- Requires additional effort at designing the solution to ensure that abstract and concrete classes really have a relationship and really share behaviour
+  - Poorly implemented template methods could lead to unimplemented overrides on the concrete classes.
 - Changes to the abstract class behaviour affect multiple concrete classes behaviour
+  - Poor implemented template methods could lead to breaking concrete classes when shared behaviour changes on the abstract class

 ## Examples